What is Structural Engineering?

 Degree Information

-Students can earn M.S., M.Eng. and Ph.D. degrees in civil engineering in the structural engineering division of emphasis.
+You can earn M.S., M.Eng., and Ph.D. degrees in civil engineering with a specialization in structural engineering.

-At Texas A&M, the graduate program in structural engineering reinforces and subsequently builds upon students’ fundamental knowledge in presenting advanced techniques for the analysis and design of state-of-the-art structural systems.
-Our program offers graduate students outstanding opportunities in formal course work and independent research.
-A diversified curriculum provides broad latitude for students to plan individual programs of study.
+At Texas A&M, the graduate program in structural engineering reinforces and subsequently builds upon your fundamental knowledge in presenting advanced techniques for the analysis and design of state-of-the-art structural systems.
+Our program offers you outstanding opportunities in formal coursework and independent research.
+A diversified curriculum provides you with broad latitude to design your individual program of study.
 Graduates of the structural engineering program have become contributing design professionals, and many are influential leaders in the field today.

 Master of Engineering and Master of Science (Non-Thesis)

-A minimum of 30 semester credit hours of approved courses is required for the Master of Engineering degree (M.Eng.) and Master of Science (Non-Thesis).
+A minimum of 30 semester credit hours of approved courses is required for the Master of Engineering (M.Eng.) and Master of Science (Non-Thesis) degrees.
 Thesis work is not part of these degrees.
 This includes 18 hours of required coursework and 12 hours of electives.
-A complete discussion of university requirements is found in the current Texas A&M University Graduate Catalog.
+A complete discussion of university requirements can be found in the current Texas A&M University Graduate Catalog.

 Master of Science (Thesis)